Ports of Auckland appoints Roger Gray as new chief executive - NZ Herald

 Gray told Dawson: "I am very excited to be joining the Ports of Auckland whānau in the new year.
 Ports of Auckland is a business with huge potential and I'm looking forward to being part of the team that plays such an essential role for Auckland and New Zealand."

-Before joining Lyttelton Port Company, Gray worked for Air New Zealand for six-and-a-half years.
+Before joining Lyttelton Port Company, Gray worked for Air New Zealand for six and a half years.
 His last role at the airline was group general manager airports.
 He has also held several senior leadership roles with Goodman Fielder, including managing director of Quality Bakers – New Zealand.

 Gray holds an MBA, a master of business in integrated logistics management, as well as bachelor degrees in economics and arts.